omni-lchen/zabbix-cloudwatch/README.md

 4. Create a cloudwatch bash wrapper script for cron job.

+   Sample cron jobs can be found in "cron.d" folder.

 5. Create a new cron job to send the cloudwatch metrics to the host.

+   Sample crontab can be found in "cron.d" folder.